Updated on April 5, 2023

 4 Days in Lisbon – Day 3 – Sintra

 Sintra is a UNESCO Heritage site.
 This town boasts five castles, all of them worth a visit: Pena Palace, Castelo dos Mouros (Moorish Castle), Quinta da Regaleira, Monserrate Palace and Palacio Nacional (National Palace of Sintra).
+Here’s my guide to the most popular palaces of Sintra.
+Check it out to see what to expect from this wonderful trip.

 If you want to visit all five of them, make sure you leave for Sintra as early as you can.
 Trains to Sintra depart from the train station by Rossio Metro station.
 The Rossio train station is in the building with the most beautiful entrance in the area – it’s impossible to miss it.
 There are several trains per hour and the ride takes about 40 minutes.